♫ Listening to: Carousel Ride by Rubblebucket ♫

 Chocolate Coating Directions

-Melt the vegan chocolate chips in a double boiler (or in a saucepan on low).
+Melt the vegan chocolate chips in a double boiler or a saucepan on low heat or in a microwave at 30-second increments, stirring in between.

 Paint the melted vegan chocolate chips onto the cooled donuts using a silicone spatula.

 - Ears: 5 large dandies marshmallows or 18 minis (You can substitute fondant.)